pancookie/SP_proj/README.md

   * Run `bibtex first_hw_YP`.
   * To make no weird question marks (?) appears, run `pdflatex first_hw_YP.tex` **TWICE!**.

 Then you are good to go.
+It is MIT License so feel free to use!